aesuli/twiget/README.md

 # Getting callbacks
 callbacks = collector.get_callbacks()
-# returns a list with the names of the callbacks.
+# returns a list of pairs with the name of the callback and the callback method.
 print(callbacks)

 # Delete a callback